Accepts Healthy Volunteers

 The disease, disorder, syndrome, illness, or injury that is being studied.

 The vaccine drug product, 6MHP, consists of 6 class II MHC-restricted peptides derived from melanoma proteins.
 Each vaccine consists of 200 mcg of each of the six peptides.
 An aqueous solution of vaccine is mixed 1/1 with Montanide ISA-51 to form water-in-oil emulsions.
 Vaccines are administered days 1, 8, 15, 36, 57, 78.
 All peptide vaccines are administered intradermally and subcutaneously.
-Dabrafenib is a small molecular BRAF inhibitor and will be administered in accordance with the prescribing information: 150 mg orally twice daily taken at least 1 hour before or at least 2 hours after a meal; the doses will be approximately 12 hours apart.
-Trametinib is a small molecular MEK1 and MEK2 inhibitor and will be administered in accordance with the prescribing information: 2 mg orally once daily taken at least 1 hour before or at least 2 hours after a meal.
-The medication will be taken at the same time each day with either the morning or evening dose of dabrafenib.
+A selective BRAF inhibitor and a selective MEK inhibitor will be administered in accordance with the prescribing information.

 Biological: - 6MHP